How Image File Types Work

-It certainly is true that there are lots of different image formats on the web -- Just at How Stuff Works, we use 6 different image formats:
+It certainly is true that there are lots of different image formats on the web — just at How Stuff Works, you'll find many different image formats in use at any one time, including GIF files, JPEGs, and animated images.

 Advertisement